MouseMouse625/Nonsensical-Word-Generator/README.md

 This is code that generates a non-existent word.
+Credits to Mixit for the sfx!